Tuesday 31 July 2012

 Does anyone know for sure which comic it comes from?
 Any details would be greatly appreciated.

-Anyway, that's enough philosophical profundity for today - let's get down to the business at hand.
+Anyway, that's enough philosophical profundity for today - let's get straight down to the business at hand.
 Which is, you'll be glad to hear, appreciating the next six issues of early SPIDER-MAN covers by STEVE DITKO, as re-presented in MARVEL TALES back in the 1980s.
-If you're not lucky enough (or rich enough) to have the original first printings of these stories, then these reprint mags are the next best thing.
-So, sit back, cup of tea in hand, and simply salivate at these exquisite pictorial presentations of your friendly neighbourhood Spider-Man at his very best.
+If you're not lucky (or rich) enough to have the original first printings of these stories, then these reprint mags are the next best thing.
+So sit back, cup of tea in hand, and simply salivate at these exquisite pictorial presentations of your friendly neighbourhood Spider-Man at his very best.

 But don't take my word for it.
 (Not that you ever do.)
 Why not click on this link and see and hear for yourself just how accomplished he is in his chosen craft?
 Go on, it'll give you a break from reading my blog at the very least.
 (Hey, where the heck did everyone suddenly go?
 Fair-weather friends.)

 I found this unfinished pencil sketch in a folder earlier today.
 It was started when I was living down in Fratton in Portsmouth in 1985, copied from a photograph in an art book of the author, whose name I've long since forgotten.
 (In fact, I can't even remember the name of the book.
 If anyone knows, feel free to pass it on.)
 I never got to finish it before having to hand the book back in to the library, being too busy pursuing my career as a calligraphic artist (okay then... a letterer) in the world of comics.

 At the beginning of the book was a quotation from MICHELANGELO, which I was so impressed by that I made a note of it.
 Hopefully, if you harbour any artistic aspirations, it may inspire you to achieve them.